TunnelBear Free: Ranked #52 out of 99 VPNs that we tested

 Speed results from our physical location in London (100Mbps fibre optic connection) to a London test server.

 Before using TunnelBear Free:

 Download speed without TunnelBear Free: 95Mbps

 Our download speed loss when TunnelBear Free is running: 46%

 Testing TunnelBear Free’s performance was very time-consuming thanks to the highly limiting 500MB monthly data cap.
 We had to create four different accounts to test the speeds in nine different countries as we kept reaching our bandwidth limit.

 Disregarding that, the performance was surprisingly good – almost as quick as the premium service, allowing for buffer-free streaming and multiple file downloads.

 Local latency was also one of the lowest we’ve seen from a free provider, just 8ms in London.
 Uploads were also pretty promising, but less consistent, across the board.
 Keen gamers may want to consider alternatives that offer even lower ping times, such as one of our top picks, IPVanish.

 For a free service, TunnelBear Free’s server network is a decent size – 22 countries.
 The popular locations are covered, and there are a few located in Asia, one in South America, but none in Africa.
 If you live far from the servers you may suffer poor performance.

-Unsurprisingly there’s no city-level choice, but then again, this is also the case with the premium version of the app.
-You can find the complete list of TunnelBear server locations by country on its website below.
+There’s no city-level choice, but then again, this is also the case with the premium version of the app.
+You can find the complete list of TunnelBear server locations by country on its website by clicking the link above.